How To Rest In Baldur’s Gate 3

 Long Rest

-• Can be used at any point out of combat
+• It can be used at any point out of combat

 • Requires 40 supplies to reap full benefits